Informfully/Experiments/experiments/tutorial/README.md

     This includes: category.json, enriched_named_entities.json, min_maj_ratio.json, named_entities.json, party.json, readability.json, region.json, sentiment.json, story.json.

 ## Step 3 - Running Recommenders

 We provide instructions for running neural models (A), random walk models (B), and generating randomized baseline recommendations.
-You can find more information on the neural recommenders used here on the official GitHub repository (https://github.com/recommenders-team/recommenders).
+You can find more information on the neural recommenders used here on the [official GitHub repository](https://github.com/recommenders-team/recommenders).

 ### Part A - Running Neural Models

 Please find the relevant files for this step in the folder: **neural_preparation**, **experiment_scripts**, and **experiment_reranking_scripts**

 * Step 3A-1 (**neural_preparation/combine_train_test_user_history.py**): Extract user history from the EB-NeRD behavior file (this combines the history in the training and test set for each user, because the neural models’ input is limited to only one user history file).